Denton, Texas: History

 Denton's formation is closely tied to that of Denton County.
 White settlement of the area began in the mid-1800s when William S. Peters of Kentucky obtained a land grant from the Texas Congress and named it Peters Colony.
 After initial settlement in the southeast part of the county in 1843, the Texas Legislature voted to form Denton County in 1846.
 Both the county and the town were named for John B. Denton, a preacher and lawyer who was killed in 1841 during a skirmish with the Kichai people in what is now Tarrant County.
 Pickneyville and Alton were selected as the county seat before Denton was named the seat in 1857.
 That year, a commission laid out the city and named the first streets.

 On July 8, 1860, approximately half of the downtown Square burned down in what was later called the "Texas Troubles".
 Fires occurred in ten Texas communities that day, including Dallas and Pilot Point, and were quickly attributed to a slave insurrection.
 By the end of July, vigilante justice took hold and "[r]egularly constituted law-enforcement agencies stepped aside to allow the vigilantes to do their work.
 Although no hard evidence was ever adduced to prove the guilt of a single alleged black arsonist or white abolitionist, many unfortunates of both classes were nevertheless hanged for their alleged crimes."

 In February 1861, a statewide referendum was held and Texans voted to join the Confederate States of America.

-Post–Civil War

-Denton incorporated in 1866; its first mayor was J.B.
-Sawyer.
-As the city expanded beyond its original boundaries (which extended half a mile in every direction from center of the public square), it became an agricultural trade center for the mill and cottage industries.
-The arrival of the Texas and Pacific Railway in 1881 gave Denton its first rail connection and brought an influx of people to the area.
-North Texas Normal College, now the University of North Texas, was established in 1890, and the Girls' Industrial College, now Texas Woman's University, was founded in 1901.
-As the universities increased in size, their impact on Denton's economy and culture increased.
-Electricity came to Denton in 1905 with the creation of Denton Municipal Electric.